 Considering Shibuya’s popularity, the selection of accommodations is relatively small compared to other wards.
-Prices are comparable to Shinjuku although the lower inventory means that you’re more likely to find better deals elsewhere in the city.
-Otherwise, Shinjuku is the better overall option for where to stay.
+Prices are comparable to Shinjuku although the lower inventory means that you’re more likely to find better deals elsewhere in Tokyo.
+Otherwise, Shinjuku is the better overall option for where to stay in Tokyo.

 In any case, here are few top hotels & places to stay in Shibuya to check out: